0Kan0/Democratizing-the-prediction-of-student-s-dropout-The-Interactive-Visual-DashBoard-tool/README.md

 # Installation
   1. Download this repository or clone it using `git clone https://github.com/0Kan0/Democratizing-the-prediction-of-student-s-dropout-The-Interactive-Visual-DashBoard-tool.git`.
   2. Access the downloaded folder.
+(Optional: Create a virtual environment and activate it).
   3. Install the required packages by running `pip install -r requirements.txt`.
-(Optional: You can use a virtual environment before you install the packages and install them inside the environment).
   4. Once the installation has ended, access to where the libraries are installed, access explainerdashboard library folder and open dashboards.py.
 There you should change this line of code in order for this app     to work:
   <p align="center">
   <img alt="Before" src="images/Before.png" width="45%">